johanaarstein/am-lottieplayer/readme.txt

 **The most complete Lottie Player yet.**

 AM LottiePlayer is easy to use, lightweight, and gives you total control over how to implement crisp, vectorized animations to your website.
-Easily set up user interactions, choose between JSON or the optimized dotLottie format, choose whether to serve the files from a CDN or your own **Media Library**, choose whether to render the animations as malleable SVGs or performant Canvases, and choose how to scale the animation.
+Easily set up user interactions, choose between JSON or the optimized dotLottie format, choose whether to serve the files from a CDN or your own *Media Library*, choose whether to render the animations as malleable SVGs or performant Canvases, and choose how to scale the animation.
+You can add a description for screenreaders and search eninge crawlers.

-Upload Lottie animations to WordPress and add them to Gutenberg, Divi, Elementor or via shortcode [am-lottieplayer].
-Choose between user interactions, renderers, aspect ratio and more.
+Upload Lottie animations to WordPress and add them to Gutenberg, Divi, Elementor or via the shortcode [am-lottieplayer].

 = Features =

 - Contains two Gutenberg blocks: a player and a cover block with text overlay – great for headers.
 - Contains a Divi Builder Module
 - Contains an Elementor Widget
+- Contains the shortcode `[am-lottieplayer]`
+- Scripts are only loaded for pages where the player is used
-- Upload Lottie JSON or dotLottie files to your **Media Library**
+- Upload Lottie JSON or dotLottie files to your *Media Library*
 - Drag & drop a Lottie JSON or dotLottie file
 - Insert a Lottie JSON or dotLottie animation from URL
-- Choose renderer, scaling, speed, size, background color and more from the block settings in Gutenberg.
-The same settings are accessible in the Divi Module menu.
-Alternatively you can use the shortcode [am-lottieplayer].
+- Choose renderer, scaling, speed, size, background color, interactions and more from the block settings in Gutenberg.
+The same settings are accessible in the Divi Module menu and the Elementor Widget menu.

 == Installation ==